animo/siera-cli/README.md

 <!-- Add badges? -->

-The Agent CLI is the most convenient way for self-sovereign identity (SSI) developers to interact with SSI agents.
+Siera is the most convenient way for self-sovereign identity (SSI) developers to interact with SSI agents.

 - **Environments** to easily manage configuration for multiple projects and agents
 - **Automations** that you can perform against an agent